 Examples of Individual Liberty in action in our school:

-Our students are part of a vibrant and diverse school where all cultures and personalities are treasured.
-We as a school celebrate multicultural Britain, and ensure that our students are aware of, and enthusiastic about, the incredible range of culture and perspectives that our local area and nation has to offer.
-Our staff is encouraged to model this value to the highest degree, for the benefit of the students.
+We as a school, celebrate multicultural Britain, and ensure that our children are aware of, and enthusiastic about, the incredible range of cultures and perspectives that shape our local community.
+Our staff are encouraged to model this value to the highest degree, for the benefit of the children and wider community.

-Our curriculum is embedded with opportunities to admire and learn from different voices and viewpoints, and our assemblies and pastoral work is tireless in its approach to instilling respect amongst our student body.
+Our curriculum is embedded with opportunities to admire and learn from different voices and viewpoints, and our assemblies and pastoral work is tireless in its approach to instilling respect amongst our school community.

 Tolerance of those with different Faiths and Beliefs

-Our school is based in an area of cultural diversity, and our school communities reflect this.
-We promote and celebrate diversity with the children, helping them to understand their place in our society and how they can unite with others to build a progressive and understanding tomorrow.
+We promote and celebrate diversity with our children, helping them to understand their place in our society and how they can collaborate with others to build a progressive and understanding tomorrow.

-Issues such as bullying, racism, gender inequality, tolerance, respect and prejudice are all dealt with in lessons and assemblies.
-Throughout our curriculum, students have opportunities to learn about and experience different cultures, from something as simple as cookery to larger looks at religion and different societal groups.
-Community visits and School trips may have a specific purpose such as visiting different religious sites or experiencing different areas of London and Britain.
+Issues such as bullying, racism, gender inequality, tolerance, respect and prejudice are all discussed through lessons and assemblies.
+Throughout our curriculum, children have opportunities to learn about and experience different cultures, from something as simple as getting a flavour of different cultures through food and dance, to an in depth exploration of different religions and societal groups.

 Examples of Mutual Respect & tolerance of those with different faiths & beliefs in action in our school: